Kerdek/MicroGC/README.md

 ## The `set_root` Function

-The `set_root` function controls the root pointer.
+The `gc::set_root` function controls the root pointer.
 Things reachable from the root pointer are preserved.

 ```cpp